 The equipment we use as photographers is personal to each of us what suits one person does not suit another, but people keep asking what do you use.

-I have now updated my lenses to mostly Canon RF.
+I have now updated my lenses to mostly Canon RF they are much faster for the Auto focus.

-I have now added the Canon R6 markIII camera to the equipment I use we will see if it performs as well in low light as the Canon R6 which I am still using alongside to compare.
+I have upgraded from R6 to 2 x Canon R6 markIII cameras with the equipment I use and it performs as well if not better in low light as the Canon R6 which I am now going to sell.

 The Camera of choice for me is the Canon R6 series Mirrorless.
-I find the original R6 is great for the low light / night photography like photographing The Northern Lights and is also great for the rest of my photography.
-We will have to see if the R6 Mk III performs as well with its extra Megapixels.
+I find the original R6 was great but the R6 mk III with its new sensor is even better for the low light / night photography like photographing The Northern Lights and is also great for the rest of my photography.

 I use them in combination with an EF to RF lens adapter where necessary.